enginebai/Algorithms/topics/linked-list.md

 | Search     | a given node      | O(n)   | O(n)               | O(n)                                         |

 ## Sentinel Node
-The code would be simpler if we could ignore the boundary conditions at the head and tail.
-A *sentinel* is a dummy node that help us to simiplify the boundary conditions.
+The code would be simpler if we could ignore the boundary conditions at the head and tail (such checking if `head` is null since the statement will not be executed `head?.next = ...`).
+A *sentinel* is a dummy node that help us to simiplify the boundary conditions so that we can apply the same flow or logic without worring about if `head` is null.
 For more example, please see [203.
 Remove Linked List Elements](../leetcode/203.remove-linked-list-elements.md) and [82.
 Remove Duplicates from Sorted List II](../leetcode/82.remove-dpulicates-from-sorted-list-ii.md).

 ## Circular Linked List
 Linked list with the last node has reference to the head.